kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

             "strFileName": {
               "description": "The name of the file.",
               "type": "string"
             },
+            "recordCount": {
+              "description": "Number of records found in the file.", "type": "integer"
+            },
             "type": {
               "description": "A description of the file type used for HTTP requests.",